zencart/documentation/content/user/upgrading/db_only_upgrade.md

 Once this action completes, you have an up to date copy of your database.

+Be sure to check for `zc_install` created logfiles, which could indicate an issue during your upgrade.
+Seeing new debug logs from normal storefront operation could indicate a problem which occurred during database upgrading; see [Unknown column error after upgrade](/user/upgrading/unknown_column/) for an example.

 ### Database Changes

 - Go to Admin > Tools > Template Selection and set your template to Responsive Classic (since your old template won't exist on your updated site).